|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 society in Germany than in the US; there are indications of strong

-German driving license is 18, compared to, generally, 16 in the US; even at 18,
+age for a German driving license is 18, compared to, generally, 16 in the US;

 drive than do American youths.
 Fourth, safety belt use in Germany is about 95%, compared to about 45% in the US.
 Apart from the fourth factor, which generates a fatality ratio of 1.4 (Chapter 10), these factors are difficult to quantify.
 However, it is not implausible that their combined effect is a factor of 3.5, and that increases in speed are cancelling an expected large reduction in fatality risk.